slamice/wri/hipsters/first-draft/ch07 - Work, Cruise.md

 "Why naut why naut..." she teased, as I half helped her up the steps.

-We went to a diner and we barely chatted about nothing. he head rolled around as she sobered up, all over the table and against the booth.
+We went to a diner and barely chatted about nothing.
+Her head rolled around as she sobered up, all over the table and against the booth.
 She started bored and forced a few laughs, then eventually real ones.

 We bought two coffees in a random greek diner and looked at eachother.
 Her long nose and her straight dark hair betrayed her bloodshot eyes.
 Her skin looked cold, but I wasn't about to touch it yet.